CyberDay1/Tectonic_Expanded_V2/README.md

-A modfied version of tectonic 3.0, increased build and generation height
+A modified version of The Expanse 3.0, increased build and generation height